From Guidelines to Guarantees: A Graph-Based Evaluation Harness for Domain-Specific Evaluation of LLMs: Case Study: WHO IMCI

-We conduct baseline inference evaluation to assess out-of-the-box model performance for proprietary (GPT-o4-mini), open-weights (GPT-OSS-20B, Llama3.1-8B, Phi3-3.8B, Qwen3-1.7B), fine-tuned (MedGemma-4B) and open-source (OLMo2-7B) models.
+We conduct baseline inference evaluation to assess out-of-the-box model performance for the closed-source models Claude Sonnet 4.6, o4-mini, and GPT-5.2, the open-weights model GPT-OSS-20B, and the domain fine-tuned model MedGemma-4B.
+Models are compared across size and training regime, including closed-source frontier, open-weights, and domain fine-tuned, to characterize the performance landscape broadly; within-class comparisons are deferred to future work.
 Models receive questions in a standardized format with explicit instructions to respond with only the letter (A, B, C, or D) corresponding to the correct answer.
 We measure accuracy per question type with uncertainty over the template variations.